Free For All

 Halsey Institute galleries

 The Sit a Spell conversation series aims to encourage thoughtful conversation on a variety of topics and issues presented in our current exhibitions in an intimate setting within the galleries.
-Join our featured facilitator, Dr. Kameelah L. Martin, Director of African American Studies and Professor of African American Studies and English, in the exhibition space for free-form conversations during your lunch break.
+Join our featured facilitator, Dr. Kameelah L. Martin, Dean of the Graduate School and Professor of African American Studies and English, in the exhibition space for free-form conversations during your lunch break.